Revelation 21:9 – 22:5

 12 amethyst violet Christ’s glory as KING of kings, etc.

-21 And the twelve gates, twelve pearls; each one of the gates, respectively, was of one pearl; and the street of the city pure gold, as transparent glass. v.21 The pearl sets forth the preciousness of the church in Christ’s sight (Matt.
-13:46). they don’t come out of the earth, they come out of the sea.
-In the millennium there will ne a display to every quarter of the world, the unity of the church, and her value in the eyes of Christ.
+v.21 The Gates and Street.
+The pearl sets forth the preciousness of the church in Christ’s sight (Matt.
+13:46).
+Pearls don’t come out of the earth, they come out of the sea.
+In the millennium there will be a display to every quarter of the world of the unity of the church, and her value in the eyes of Christ.
+Each gate was “of one pearl”.
+The unity of the church will never be dissolved.
+As various stones our individuality will always be preserved.
 The street is the practical walk of the believer.
-In that day the practical walk (street) will match the standing (city, v.18) of the church… divine righteousness.
-Also, there is only one street, there will be only one fellowship of the saints.
+In that day the practical walk (street) will match the standing (city, v.18) of the church; i.e. divine righteousness.
+Also, there is only one street in the city, as there will be only one fellowship of the saints.

 The Operation of the City: Fellowship with God and the Lamb (21:22-27)

-22 And I saw no temple in it; for the Lord God Almighty is its temple, and the Lamb. v.22 No temple – shows the contrast between the earthly Jerusalem and the heavenly city.
+v.22 No Temple.
+The fact that there is no temple shows the contrast between the earthly Jerusalem and the heavenly city.
 There will be a temple in the earthly city (Ezek.
-41-44). full and free access to God is equally granted to all, no priest or mediator is required.
-What takes the place of a temple is: (1) God in all his old testament names, and (2) the lamb, who is the image and word of God towards man.
+41-44).
+In the holy city full and free access to God is equally granted to all, no priest or mediator is required.
+What takes the place of a temple is: (1) God in all His Old Testament names, and (2) the Lamb, who is the image and Word of God towards man.

-23 And the city has no need of the sun nor of the moon, that they should shine for it; for the glory of God has enlightened it, and the lamp thereof is the Lamb. v.23 independent created lights (sun and moon) are for the earth (gen. 1) not needed in the heavenly city.
-The glory of god has lit up the city, but the Lamb is the avenue by which the light is displayed.
-Always, the person of the father is the source, but the son is the tangible person of the godhead.
-Stephen saw “the glory of God” and “Jesus standing… etc.”
+v.23 No External Illumination.
+Independent created lights (sun and moon) are for the earth (Gen. 1) and are not needed in the heavenly city.
+The glory of God has lit up the city, but the Lamb is the avenue by which the light is displayed.
+Always, the person of the Father is the source, but the Son is the tangible person of the Godhead.
+Stephen saw “the glory of God” and it was coincident with “Jesus standing… etc.”

-24 And the nations shall walk by its light; and the kings of the earth bring their glory to it. vv.24-26 a clue that this is not the eternal state… there are no nations mentioned in the eternal state (vv.1-8) but they are present in the millennium.
-The heavenly city will provide divine wisdom and guidence to the nations, and they will do homage to the One who is the light of the city.
-As will any dispensation, there is supply (light) and demand (worship).
+vv.24-26 A Reflected Light to the Nations.
+In this we get a clue that this is not the eternal state; there are no nations mentioned in the eternal state (vv.1-8) but they are present in the millennium.
+The heavenly city will provide divine wisdom and guidance to the nations, and in return the nations will do homage to the One who is the light of the city.
+As with any dispensation, there is supply (light) and demand (worship).
 The church will finally fulfill the purpose that it was placed here for, and in which she has failed so badly in the present dispensation (Phil.
 2:15, Eph.
 2:7).
+There are “gates” because it is a two-way stream; light and blessing going out, glory and worship coming in.
+This stream will never cease throughout the thousand years.
+“Night” or moral darkness may still exist on the earth, but not in the heavenly city.
+The Church will be the means of displaying God’s glory, but also the collector of the glory brought back to God from men on the earth.
+This will continue into the eternal state when there are no longer nations (Eph.
+3:21).
+Note that it doesn’t say the nations come “into it”; there will still need to be separation from evil in the Millennium (v.27).

-27 And nothing common, nor that maketh an abomination and a lie, shall at all enter into it; but those only who are written in the book of life of the Lamb. v.27 All the blessing that god will bring to the earth in the millennium will be without defilement.
-Today, the financial systems of men are based on greed and corruption in the name of desiring the greater good. this verse isn’t saying that sin will be expunged from the earth in the millennium… but only that sin will have no fellowship with the church.
-On the other hand, the elect will have free fellowship with the heavenly saints in that day.
+v.27 What Can and Cannot Enter.
+All the blessing that God will bring to the earth in the millennium will be without defilement.
+Today, the financial systems of men are based on greed and corruption in the name of desiring the greater good.
+This verse isn’t saying that sin will be expunged from the earth in the millennium, but that sin will have no fellowship with the church.
+On the other hand, the elect on earth will have free fellowship with the heavenly saints in that day.

-The River: The blessing of God on the earth through the church (22:1-5)
+The River: The Blessing of God on the Earth Through the Church (22:1-5)

 CHAPTER 22